 Entrepreneurs who regularly do advanced 3D modeling, heavy-duty film editing, data science and analytics, architectural rendering, machine learning, VR development, and animation are Apple's target audience for the iMac Pro.
 The sleek, all-in-one gray chassis holds a stunning 27-inch Retina 5K display, and for graphics, there's a Radeon Pro Vega 56 (with 8GB memory) on the inside.

-The iMac Pro is slated to ship sometime in December 2017, and you can sign up for notifications about preordering now.
+The iMac Pro will be available starting on Dec.
+14, 2017.
 Of course, most entrepreneurs don't need the horsepower (or price tag) that comes with the new iMac Pro, which is probably why Apple also introduced updates to its beloved MacBook line.Credit: Apple